Benefits Plans - Retirement Savings Plans: IRC 415(c) Limit

 Your Responsibility Under 415(c)

 Under IRS regulations, individuals must report to their employer data regarding contributions made to a SEP-IRA or qualified retirement plan they are deemed to control.
-If you meet these criteria, contact the HR/Payroll Service Center immediately at 734-615-2000.
+If you meet these criteria, call the SSC Contact Center immediately at 734-615-2000.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.